joshdowning/tyk-docs/tyk-docs/content/tyk-stack/tyk-manager/sso/dashboard-login-azure-sso.md

 4. Go to Overview and add a secret in Client Credentials.
 Don't forget to copy the secret value- not the secretID.
     ![overview](/docs/img/azureAD/overview.png)

-Check [Microsoft's documentation](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-register-app) for more detail.
+Check [Microsoft documentation](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-register-app) for more detail.

 ## Dashboard's side
 1. Log in to your dashboard and select Identity Management, located under System Management